mohdsanadzakirizvi/IPLbot/complete_version/README.md

 - **endpoints.yml** file contains the webhook configuration for custom action.
 - **policies.yml** file contains the configuration of the training policies for Rasa Core model.

-## How to use this starter-pack?
+## How to run

-- NOTE: If running on Windows, you will either have to [install make](http://gnuwin32.sourceforge.net/packages/make.htm) or copy the following commands from the [Makefile](https://github.com/RasaHQ/starter-pack-rasa-stack/blob/master/Makefile)
+**Note**: If running on Windows, you will either have to [install make](http://gnuwin32.sourceforge.net/packages/make.htm) or copy the following commands from the [Makefile](https://github.com/RasaHQ/starter-pack-rasa-stack/blob/master/Makefile)

 1. You can train the Rasa NLU model by running:
 ```make train-nlu```
 This will train the Rasa NLU model and store it inside the `/models/current/nlu` folder of your project directory.